sunib/bin-archiver/README.md

 Creating a new empty archive:

-bin-archiver.exe -c `archive-name` `archive-version-string`
+bin-archiver.exe `archive-name` -c  `archive-version-string`

 Please note that the archive version string is never encrypted, the files that you place into the archive may be.

 Append an unencrpyted binary file to the archive:

-> bin-archiver.exe -a `archive-name` `some-file` `some-file-version-string` `type-value`
+> bin-archiver.exe `archive-name` -a `some-file` `some-file-version-string` `type-value`

 The `type-value` is an unsigned 32 bits value that you can use to identify the file that you added.
 In most situations you would define an enumerator that defines the values.
 You may add multiple `type-value` numbers if you would like to.
 This could be easy if you don't want to save the same binary multiple times.
 This approach gives you the freedom to eventually distribute another binary for one of the added type values in a later file.

 So let's do an example.
 Let's say that I wanted to create an archive that contains a bootloader and a firmware.
 Together they form version 1.0.
 I would execute the following commands to make this happen:

-> bin-archiver.exe -c "update.efa" "1.0"
+> bin-archiver.exe "update.efa" -c "1.0"

-> bin-archiver.exe -a "update.efa" "bootloader.bin" "1.0" 1
+> bin-archiver.exe "update.efa" -a "bootloader.bin" "1.0" 1

-> bin-archiver.exe -a "update.efa" "firmware.bin" "23" 2
+> bin-archiver.exe "update.efa" -a "firmware.bin" "23" 2

+Adding an encrypted file that is restricted to value 42 can be done by:

+> bin-archiver.exe "update.efa" -k MTIzNDU2Nzg5MDEyMzQ1Ng== -r 42 -a "secret-lib.bin" "265" 3

 Overall hint: It's comfortable to add the location of bin-archiver.exe to your PATH variable, this allows you to access the tool from everywhere.